-Price 11s., or 'our bottles in one for 33s., by which 11s. is saved, also in £5 cases, which saves £1 12s.

-Venereal contamination, if not at first eradicated, will ten remain secretly larking in the system for years, and, lthough for a while undiscovered, at length break out pon the unk-appy individual in its most dreadful forms | caused the most excruciating pain.
-The captain was told that his leg must be amputated; and he, like hun or else, unseen, 'ernally endanger the very vital organs of existence.
-To those suffering from the consequences which this disease may have left behind in the form of secondary symptoms, eruptions of the skin, blotches on the head and face, ulcerations and enlargement of the throat sitons, and threatened destruction of the nose, palate, &c., nodes on the shin bones, or any of those painful affections arising from the dangerous effects of the indiseriminate use of mercury, or the evils of an imperfect health is very afflicting to many thousands of persons, care, the Concentrated Detersive Essence will be found to especially those in the middle and more advanced ages be attended with the most astonishing effects, in checking he ravages of the disorder, removing all scorbutic comconstitution.
-To persons entering upon the responsibility matism Pills.
+is saved, also in £5 cases, which saves £1 12s.
+Venereal contamination, if not at first eradicated, will ten remain secretly lurking in the system for years, and, lthough for a while undiscovered, at length break out pon the unbappy individual in its most dreadful forms or else, unseen, 'ernally endanger the very vital organs of existence.
+To those suffering from the consequences which this disease may have left behind in the form of secondary symptoms, eruptions of the skin, blotches on the head and face, ulcerations and enlargement of the throat sitons, and threatened destruction of the nose, palate, &c., nodes on the shin bones, or any of those painful form of these diseases, a prious course of this medicine is highly essential, and of the greatest importance as, Zore serious affections are visited upon an innoser vife and offspring, from a want of these simple precautions. than perhaps half the world is aware of; for, it must be remembered, where the fountain is pelluted, the streams